M15/42 tank: Production

 Nicola Pignato in his work quotes 180 tanks registered with their respective license plates before the armistice.
 A study, written by Davide Guglielmi and published in the bimonthly magazine Storia Militare, talks about 124 tanks captured by the German armed forces and 28 more produced during 1944.
 The total, therefore, would amount to 152 units.
 Cappellano on publication number 6 of 2013 of the same journal recorded different production statistics.
 His study was based on an original Ansaldo document.
 In addition to the prototype dating back to 1941, there are reported 103 vehicles assembled in 1942 and 36 in the first quarter of 1943, plus 80 planned up to December 31, 1943; however it is not known if this last quote was reached.
 Furthermore, the study does not mention the M15/42 produced after the Italian capitulation.
+In later publications, Cappellano would list production numbers as 220 before the armistice, with an additional 28 tanks built post armistice.
+Cappellano also sites a total of 85 command units built before and after the armistice.

 Combat use

 Italy began producing the M15/42 on 1 January 1943, and by mid-1943 had produced about 90.
-After the armistice of Cassibile on 8 September 1943, Italian formations from the 135th Armoured Division Ariete II fought with German troops moving to disarm them in Rome.
+After the armistice of Cassibile on 8 September 1943, Italian formations from the 135th Armored Cavalry Division "Ariete" fought against German troops moving to disarm them in Rome.
 The M15/42s were among the tanks they used in this battle.

 After the armistice, Germany confiscated all remaining M15/42s.
 Under the Germans, an additional 28 incomplete M15/42s were produced.
 In German service, the M15/42 fought mostly in Yugoslavia, with 85 tanks being stationed there by December 1944.